netdisco/netdisco-docker/README.md

 We have several other pages with tips for [understanding and troubleshooting Netdisco](https://github.com/netdisco/netdisco/wiki/Troubleshooting), [tips and tricks for specific platforms](https://github.com/netdisco/netdisco/wiki/Vendor-Tips), and [all the configuration options](https://github.com/netdisco/netdisco/wiki/Configuration).

 You can also speak to someone in the [`#netdisco@libera`](https://kiwiirc.com/nextclient/irc.libera.chat/netdisco) IRC channel, or on the [community email list](https://lists.sourceforge.net/lists/listinfo/netdisco-users).

-## Upgrading

-Pulling new images and recreating the containers with `docker-compose down ; docker-compose pull ; docker-compose up --force-recreate` is all there is to it.
-When our database image starts it always updates the DB schema to the latest release.
-To upgrade your own PostgreSQL database, run:

-    docker-compose run --entrypoint=bin/netdisco-db-deploy netdisco-backend

 ## Credits